The Release of a Dream

-Also, as a quick note, I did a long Q&A on Tuesday Indians Vice President of Player Development Ross Atkins on Tuesday morning which details a lot of the things that go into minor league spring training.
-It is on FoxSportsOhio.com, so go here to read it.
+Also, as a quick note, I did a long Q&A with Indians Vice President of Player Development Ross Atkins with I will re-post on Monday or Tuesday that details a lot of the things that go into minor league spring training.

 Ever wonder how the release process works in the minors?
 Well, I am here to hopefully shed some light on the topic.